dominikh/xcapture/README.md

 maintain a constant frame rate.
 Seeing a large number of dups in CFR mode is bad and is caused by a too slow CPU.
 A small number of dups can occur during window resizing or moving.

+## Codecs

+When recording video, an important choice is that of the codec and its settings.
+This document will not attempt to recommend either.
+Instead, it will list possible factors that will restrict the set of suitable choices.

+Essentially, these are the variables that will determine your options:

+- Resolution of the captured window
+- Frame rate of the capture
+- The kind of captured content (terminal window, fast paced game play, or anything in between)
+- Lossless or lossy encoding
+- Available disk space for the recording (alternatively, the length of the recording)
+- Write and seek speeds of the storage
+- Available CPU that can be used on encoding, without impacting the captured content

+These variables can be divided into two categories: requirements and available resources.
+Higher requirements will necessitate higher resources, while fewer resources should cause you to readjust your requirements.

+It is possible to trade disk space and speed for CPU and vice versa, but only to a certain degree.
+It is also possible, and usually necessary, to trade one requirement for another.
+Recording high resolutions at low frame rates and vice versa poses relatively little issues, while recording at high resolution and high frame rates can quickly exceed your resources.

+For example, storing high-paced game footage at 1920x1080, 60 FPS and lossless will require a tremendous amount of fast disk space, or a tremendous amount of CPU, or a high amount of both.

+Storing a 300x300 terminal window that only updates at a rate of 5 FPS, however, is virtually free and achievable with any codec on almost any system.

+While it is impossible to point at one specific combination of codec and options and to say "This is the best choice", we'll try our best to list some of the most viable choices.
+You are, however, encouraged to do your own research if you expect the highest possible quality out of your recordings.

+On the lossless front – the preferred way of storing content that has to be edited - viable options are HuffYUV, Ut Video, and to a degree H.264 (with a QP of 0 and preferably the RGB color space).
+Depending on the resolution and frame rate, storing the raw output might also be an option.
+On Windows, MagicYUV and Lagarith might also be of interest.
+FFmpeg on Linux, however, does not provide encoders for these.

+On the lossy front – handy for quick screencasts or capturing funny moments – H.264 with the best settings that your CPU is capable of is your best bet.